 Transcribe 1-3 of your challenges.
-For each; a) identify what type it is b) Analysis: was it effective?
+For each; a) identify what type of challenging skill it is b) what is being challenged c) Analysis: was it effective?
 What would you do differently?
 Why?
 MISSED OPPORTUNITIES

 Transcribe 1-3 of your client's statements where you missed something important they said.
-For each write out an appropriate response you should have given.
+For each write out an appropriate response that you could have given.

-PROJECT #2: ANALYSIS OF HELPING EXPERIENCE AND COURSE CONCEPTS
+PROJECT #2: ANALYSIS OF THE HELPING EXPERIENCE AND COURSE CONCEPTS

-The purpose of this paper is to reflect on and analyze your experiences as a helper in this course as well as the course concepts.
+The purpose of this paper is to reflect on, and analyze, your experiences as a helper in this course in addition to the course concepts.
 You will share your thoughts/opinions on the concepts, models and skills of helping.
-The paper requires original thought.
+This paper requires original thought.
 Do not simply repeat a point made in this course.
 You need to provide broader, new/different and deeper perspectives on the skills, ideas and models of this course.
 You can restate ideas from this course but you must go beyond them.
-You can bring in your personal experiences; in class, in life, as a client, with clients to illustrate your points.
+You can bring in your personal experiences - in class, in life, as a client, with clients to illustrate your points.

 The paper should be approximately 1400 words, typed, double spaced, 12 point font.
-Include a word count at the end.
+Remember to include a word count at the end.

-The paper will be graded on how well it is written, organization, completeness, creativity, accuracy, and use of the skills/ideas/models used in this course.
+The paper will be graded on how well it is written; organization; completeness; creativity; accuracy; as well as the use of the skills/ideas/models used in this course.
 Ensure there is a logical connection (use descriptive transition statements) and organization.